 Students who wish to continue onto a postgraduate research degree (PhD) after completing their masters should consult the postgraduate research fees and funding page.

 Government loans for masters courses

-The Government have announced new postgraduate student loans of up to £10,280 for students studying a taught or research masters course.
+The Government offers postgraduate student loans of up to £10,609 for Home/EU students studying a taught or research masters course.

 For further details and eligibility criteria please visit the University's financial support webpages.

 The University of Nottingham is delighted to offer this scholarship in partnership with the UK Department for International Development (DFID) and the Commonwealth Scholarship Commission in the UK (CSC) for students holding an offer for:

 - Economic Development and Policy Analysis MSc

 The scholarships are for students from developing Commonwealth countries and include 100% of tuition fees, return airfare to the UK, a maintenance award and additional allowances.